 In other words, don’t bank on the agents paying to make repairs, but it can happen.

 Again, this is not an ideal way to handle the problem.
 You could spend a lot of money and effort, then the sale could fall through.

-But I have seen buyers pay for minor repairs just to get the house eligible for financing, and it has worked.
+But buyers do sometimes pay for minor repairs just to get the house eligible for financing, and it has worked.
 Just take caution with this approach.

 If you as the buyer are a licensed contractor, you may even be able to do some repairs yourself.
 It goes without saying you need to clear it with both agents and the seller before you try to gain access to the home or make any repairs to the home.

 When buying a foreclosure or real estate owned (REO) home, the seller is often a bank that will not make repairs or grant access to the home so someone else can make them.